e-finance-frankfurt/server-user/user-manual/README.md

 In your choice, please consider the following ...

-*1. How many cpu threads will you *
+1. How many cpu threads will you ......
-*2. How much memory will you need? *
+2. How much memory will you need?
-*3. Do you require GPU support?*
+3. Do you require GPU support?

 > Note that user names with `stud_` prefix will *not* have access to the GPU-enabled image option(s) `[deep_learning]` as well as the larger resource options(s) `[large, extra_large]`.
 Those students that *do* require access to those resources are assigned a user name *without* `stud_` prefix.